interuss/dss/introduction_to_repository.md

 ### Running tools locally

-When running tools in the monitoring toolset for local debugging outside of Docker, the [monitoring](https://github.com/interuss/dss/tree/master/monitoring) top-level folder must be added to your `PYTHONPATH`.
+- When running tools in the monitoring toolset for local debugging outside of Docker, the [monitoring](https://github.com/interuss/dss/tree/master/monitoring) top-level folder must be added to your `PYTHONPATH`.
+- To run a DSS instance locally, you will need to run the `run_locally.sh` in the [/build/dev/](https://github.com/interuss/dss/blob/master/build/dev/run_locally.sh) directory.
+This will setup a local instance of the DSS and the Auth server at `http://localhost:8085`.

 #### Prober